-For example, sometime, you can limit yourself to a sample of the dataset.
+For example, sometimes, you can limit yourself to a sample of the dataset.
 It's a good way to prototype your code.
 DSS allows you to stream a random sample of the data and import it directly as a Pandas dataframe (by passing the

 limit arguments in the

 get_dataframe() function) or R dataframe (by passing the

 But afterwards, if you want to apply the computation to the whole dataset, you will have to switch to another computing strategy.